osg-htc/docs/docs/compute-element/htcondor-ce-overview.md

 For non-HTCondor batch systems, the JobRouter transforms the grid job into a routed job on the CE and the routed job submits a job into the batch system via a process called the BLAHP.
 Thus, there are four representations of your job, each with its own ID (see diagram below):

 -   Submit host: the HTCondor job ID in the original queue
--   HTCondor-CE: the grid job’s ID and the routed job’s ID
+-   HTCondor-CE: the incoming grid job’s ID and the routed job’s ID
 -   HTCondor batch system: the batch system’s job ID

 Although the following figure specifies the PBS case, it applies to all non-HTCondor batch systems: